 If you’re the owner of a property, you will require building insurance, which comes with fire insurance.
 Household insurance is not mandatory for tenants, but it is for landlords.
 Personal liability insurance can also be taken out if you are responsible for someone else’s damage or loss and must compensate them.
 All vehicles require third-party insurance coverage.

-Having the ability to speak an official language of Switzerland will make simplify your integration.
+Having the ability to speak the official language of Switzerland will make simplify your integration.
 You can learn Italian, French, and German in Switzerland language schools.
 You can also take language courses at the Migros Club Social and similar educational institutions for adults.

 Several educational institutions provide more intricate language courses for kids.
 Some cantons provide no-fee language courses for new arrivals to Switzerland.
 Speak to your local commune office for more information.